bearror/literal-cat/README.md

 }
 ```

-> **Note**
+> **Warning**
-> Checking bounds or units after every single step is often unproductive.
-As a rule of thumb, construct local concepts once at the system boundary.
-This provides an unambiguous starting point for any further processing.
+> Checking constraints after every single step is often unproductive.
+As a rule of thumb, aim to construct concepts once at the system boundary.
+This provides an unambiguous starting point for processing.
 There's diminishing returs for — say — ensuring that a `number` is `Positive` after every subtraction.
-Focus on enforcing only the constraints that are necessary.
+However, **it's vital that the defined constraints are actually conformed to**.
+The whole approach falls apart if you can't trust the types.
+Focus on defining and enforcing only the constraints that are necessary.

 [type-compatibility]: https://www.typescriptlang.org/docs/handbook/type-compatibility.html
 [nominal-typing]: https://basarat.gitbook.io/typescript/main-1/nominaltyping